UVSTAR/OBS-to-Webhook/README.md

 ## Requirements

-- Python 3.10 or higher
+- Python 3.10 or higher(WON'T WORK ON PYTHON VERSION NOT SUPPORTED BY OBS)
 - OBS Studio

 ## Installation